marcellmartini/devops-tools/k8s/clusters/kubeadm/roles/kubernetes/README.md

 With this configuration, the `role` will configure a Kubernetes with no workers and only one node as the control plane.

-Below is the minimum `host` file configuration needed to run the role:
+The `inventory` file example below is the minimum configuration to run the role:

 ```ini
 [k8s:children]
 cp